sorny/heightmap_lines/README.md

 Toggle drawing the heightmap mesh

 ### F
-Toggle between lines and curves mode
+Toggle between lines and curves mode.
+Curve tightness is interactively based on the mouse cursor X-axis position.

 ### 1
 Record the current sketch as .svg